oddlittlebird/docs-1/docs/search/tutorials/using-rest-api.md

     for dcl in dcl_list:
         dcl_url = dcl['tags']['url']
         regions.append(dcl_url)
-    print("\nList of Regions: ",regions)
+    print("\nList of regions: ",regions)

     # Create a document collection
-    # Note :- Create a test collection.
-Collection type = 2 for documents.
-Collection type = 3 for edges.
+	# Note: Create a test collection.
+Set "type" to 2 for documents or 3 for edges
+**``JAMES: What exactly are we trying to say with "Note: Create a test collection."?
+Are we simply recommending that they test this before they try it in production?``**

     url = FED_URL + "/_api/collection"
     payload = {